laget-se/react-gettext-parser/README.md

 * Maps component names and properties to gettext variables (configurable)
 * Maps function names and arguments to gettext variables (configurable)
 * Merges identical strings found in separate files and concatenates their references
-* Writes .pot content the a specified output file
+* Writes .pot content to a specified output file
 * Supports globs

 ## Usage